CHAMP Cargosystems’ Community to accelerate eCargo

 - Air Tahiti Nui modernizes IT with CHAMP’s Cargospot

-- CHAMP Cargosystems prepares you for Trinidad and Tobago ‘s Advanced Customs Requirements
+- CHAMP Cargosystems prepares you for Trinidad &Tobago‘s Advanced Customs Requirements

 - C.A.L. expands use of CHAMP portfolio for enhanced customs reporting